MUdayVarma/Carbon-Market/Readme.md

  ---Post by Dr. Manuj in Linkedin comments-----

  If India’s carbon market embeds strong reduction-first principles, supported by high-quality MRV and clear guardrails for offsets, we won’t just avoid these pitfalls, we’ll set a new benchmark for climate credibility and competitiveness.
+(Globally, we’ve seen how premature reliance on offsets, without exhausting reduction pathways, can erode trust and even invite allegations of greenwashing.
+The controversies around large-scale offsetting claims such as those linked to the Qatar FIFA World Cup show exactly why transparency and integrity matter.)

  ---------------